 - For graduates of the program to become educators on future oncology and palliative nursing programs.

-The outcomes from the Master’s in Oncology and Palliative Care Nursing and the improvements in cancer patient management following implementation of the programme are expected to be significant.
+The outcomes from the Master’s in Oncology and Palliative Care Nursing and the improvements in cancer patient management following the implementation of the program are expected to be significant.
 The expected outcomes are:

 - Demonstrate clinical competency when providing quality nursing care to cancer patients

 - Achieve a comprehensive understanding of the pathophysiology of cancer and oncologic disorders

 - Be competent in the clinical diagnosis and management of oncologic disorders